babelouest/hoel/README.md

 #include <hoel.h>
 ```

-Use the flag `-lhoel` to include hoel library in the link edition of your compilation.
+Use the flag `-lhoel` to include hoel library in the linking process.

 ### Return values